-Seeing that it was an auspicious occasion, that night after the evening Puja, I sat wishing for an omen from Dhamma to use as a confirmation of my decision in this venture.
-I wished that if it would be convenient for me to embark on my Kammatthana practice as I had vowed and to attain my goal, that it might be shown with a spectacular and unusual Nimitta, either during Bhavana or in a dream of that very night.
-If it would not be possible for me to embark on the path of practice; or having practised, I would be disappointed; then may the Nimitta indicate the cause of my failure.
-If my endeavour is to be a success may the nature of the Nimitta that would appear that night be incredibly unusual and marvellous.
+Seeing that it was an auspicious occasion, that night, after the evening $p\bar{u}j\bar{a}$ , I sat wishing for an omen from Dhamma to use as a confirmation of my decision in this venture.
+I wished that if it would be convenient for me to embark on my $kammatth\bar{a}na$ practice as I had vowed and to attain my goal, that it might be shown with a spectacular and unusual nimitta, either during meditation or in a dream that very night.
+If it would not be possible for me to embark on the path of practice - or, having practised, I would be disappointed - then may the nimitta indicate the cause of my failure.
+If my endeavour is to be a success may the nature of the nimitta that would appear that night be incredibly unusual and marvellous.

-I then sat in Bhavana for quite some time but there was no Nimitta.
+I then sat in bhāvanā for quite some time but there was no nimitta.
 Having retired and fallen asleep, it then appeared that I was cruising in the air over a very large and magnificent city.
 I did not know what city it was; but it was not the city of Bangkok.

 The city was very beautiful and majestic.
 As soon as I descended after having flown around the city three times, I woke up.
-It was exactly four o'clock in the morning; fully satisfied and contented, I got up quickly.
+It was exactly four o'clock in the morning.
+Fully satisfied and contented, I got up quickly.
 While flying over the city I had experienced some of the 'unusuals' and 'marvels' which I am not able to describe in full detail.
 When I woke up I was overwhelmed with a feeling of happiness and satisfaction.
-I was very happy with the Nimitta for it was so spectacular.
-A thought flashed through my mind that my endeavour must definitely be a success because this type of Nimitta had never appeared before in my life.
+I was very happy with the nimitta for it was so spectacular.
+A thought flashed through my mind that my endeavour must definitely be a success because this type of nimitta had never appeared before in my life.
 It had also fulfilled my wish.
 It was an exquisite omen.

 After the morning meal, I took the opportunity to bid farewell to the Maha Thera of that monastery.
 He kindly gave me the permission to leave.
-I first went to the province of Nakonrajasima (Korat) and spent Vassa at the district of Chakkaraja.
-When I began practising Samadhi Bhavana, there were strange and peculiar feelings within the Heart which was becoming steadily more tranquil and peaceful.
-I had also witnessed very vividly the Citta's entrance into the calm of Samadhi.
-Later on I was again urged by the Elder to return to Bangkok to continue to further my course of study.
+I first went to the province of Nakonrajasima (Korat) and spent the rains (vassa) at the district of Chakkaraja.
+When I began practising samādhi-bhāvanā, there were strange and peculiar feelings within the Heart which was becoming steadily more tranquil and peaceful.
+I had also witnessed very vividly the citta's entrance into the calm of samādhi.
+Later on, I was again urged by the Elder to return to Bangkok to continue to further my course of study.
 He was very kind to come personally to deliver the news while on his way to another province.
 I was supposed to accompany him when he returned there on his way back to Bangkok.
 I felt uneasy.

-Then I continued on with my journey to Udornthani in search of the Venerable Acariya Mun.
-My practice of Samadhi that had been steadily progressing started to deteriorate at my home village of Bahn Tahd, the result of making an umbrella (klod).
-I was staying at Bahn Tahd for less than a month when I began to experience an increasing difficulty in entering the Citta into Samadhi.
+Then I continued on with my journey to Udorn Thani in search of the Venerable Ācariya Mun.
+My practice of samādhi, which had been steadily progressing, started to deteriorate at my home village of Baan Taad, the result of making an umbrella (klod).
+I was staying at Baan Taad for less than a month when I began to experience an increasing difficulty in entering the mind (citta) into samādhi (tranquil concentration).
 Somehow it was not as easy as it used to be.
 Sometimes it was possible to enter into calm, and sometimes not.
 Seeing that it was a deteriorating situation and to have remained there would be to my disadvantage, I immediately fled from that place.